 With so many numbers and no stories,maths can be crazy boring.
 The only thing close to a story ever told in my maths class is “Tosin has a basket of X oranges.
 He gave 10 to Joy, 5 to Ada, 4 got rotten and the rest got missing.
 How many oranges was in the basket?.
 Stories have a way of making us memorize and recall things faster because, stories are interesting and they get our attention.
 Building stories while we learn is a good method of teaching and it is a very common practice.
 Even science tells stories of ‘how, why and what’.
 Not so with maths!
 Maths is just straight forward with little or no introduction.
 This makes it boring , hence, students tend to feel less interested in the subject.

 2. Maths is either right or wrong

 It is either you know how to solve the problems or you don’t, there is no in-between and no make do with maths.
 No guess work or trying to fool the teacher with ambiguous words and long essays.
 Other subjects are flexible in the sense that you can write half the answer correctly and get your half but no, maths had to be different.
 Hence, many students dislike it.

 1. The teacher

 Yup, we are going to rightly put all our maths frustration on all boring math teachers.
 Not all teachers are good at what they do.
-Some maths teachers do not get to teach the subject with enthusiasm.
+Some maths teachers do not teach the subject with enthusiasm.
 For them, it is just a job, while for the students, they find maths even more puzzling than before the teacher taught the subject.
 So it is important for teachers to introduce numbers and calculations in an interesting way so as to capture the interest of the students.
-Basic maths foundation is important and teacher should ensure their students learn and master them.
+Basic maths foundation is important and teachers should ensure their students learn and master them.

 Grow your love for maths and in the long run, you will find out that maths isn’t as hard as people make it seem and you can make subject interesting for you if you wish.
 As most of the maths hot heads would say “you will learn it if you put your mind into it”.